 - In addition to a corporate compliance program, a qualified outside consultant can also provide services as the Privacy Officer for a small healthcare organization.

-Although you can obtain the expertise of an experienced compliance officer through outsourcing compliance to a healthcare consulting firm, the legal responsibility and accountability for the effectiveness of the corporate compliance program always remains with the healthcare organization.
+Although you can obtain the expertise of an experienced compliance officer by outsourcing compliance to a healthcare consulting firm, the legal responsibility and accountability for the effectiveness of the corporate compliance program always remain with the healthcare organization.

 Outsourcing Compliance: checklist for a hospital

 Use this checklist of five critical items, or questions to ask, in the initiation of outsourcing your compliance program: